Conference agenda.

 7:00 pm (Grand Hall)

 This isn’t just a conference–it’s the ORCBC 50th anniversary.
 Over dinner, drinks, and a couple of short speeches, we will celebrate 50 years of working together to advocate for outdoor recreation in British Columbia.
-Kim Reeves from the Four-Wheel Drive Association of BC will deliver a keynote address highlighting how the ORCBC survived for 50 years to become the organization it is today.
+Kim Reeves from the 4WDABC will deliver a keynote address highlighting how the ORCBC survived for 50 years to become the organization it is today.

 Friday, May 22, 2026